 Where to Start

-Determine your growing space and take into account any major environmental challenges you may face: common pests in the region, soil composition, sun exposure, etc. It’s when we’re planning our crops that we may forget to lean on companion planting or forget to consider which plants are not companions at all.
-Plants that do not grow well together are called antagonists.
+Determine your growing space and take into account any major environmental challenges you may face: common pests in the region, soil composition, sun exposure, etc.

 4 Tips When Starting Out

 Use appropriate spacing – Be sure to use correct spacing when intercropping plants.
 Plants should not be closer than the smallest spacing requirement of the vegetables being planted.